Donating to effective charities can significantly improve the lives of others. But what effect will giving have on you?

-You may be concerned that it will damage your quality of life and make you less happy.
+You may be concerned that giving to others will decrease your own quality of life and make you less happy.
 This is a perfectly reasonable concern, and there is no shame in wanting to live a full and happy life.

-A clear correlation was found In 122 of the countries; in fact, on average it was found that donating to charity had a similar impact on happiness to household income doubling!
+A clear correlation was found in 122 of the 136 participating countries; in fact, on average, the study found that donating to charity had a similar impact on happiness to household income doubling!

 You can learn more about these issues by viewing the following TED presentation, in which Michael Norton of Harvard Business School discusses surveys and experiments which suggest that spending money on others makes people happier than spending it on themselves.

 If you've made it this far, we hope you're inspired to give more, and to give more effectively.

 Join the Giving What We Can community by taking a pledge to donate a meaningful portion of your income to help improve the lives of others.
 It can help you to live up to your values, meet like-minded people, and inspire others to follow suit.

 Not ready to pledge?
 You can also donate to an effective charity, sign up to our newsletter, read our blog, attend an event, join an effective altruism group, or get in touch if you'd like to discuss anything.### Sources: